Yes, He Wanted FCC To Go After SNL

-Category: World Politics Hits: 8It's true.
+Category: World Politics Hits: 11It's true.
 The former so-called president wanted "his" Federal Communications Commission to find a way to sanction Saturday Night Live for their satire of his administration.
 What a stupid snowflake abuse of power move.
 If you thought it was just the tweets... ...it wasn't.
 The Daily Beast quotes one Trump legal adviser: ...when they briefly discussed this with Trump more than two years ago, they made a point of saying that the Justice Department, in particular, doesn’t handle these matters, anyway.
 Trump seemed disappointed to hear that there was no actual legal recourse or anything that the FCC or DOJ could do to punish late-night, anti-Trump comedy.
 “Can something else be done about it?”
 Trump replied, according to this source, to which they responded with some version of “I’ll look into it.”
 (This person says that to this day, they have not, in fact, “looked into it.”)

 Read more https://crooksandliars.com/2021/06/yes-he-wanted-fcc-go-after-snl